Russian fleet at heart of Ukraine crisis is central to Putin

 Ukrainian critics say Russia has for years used the fleet to wage a propaganda and intelligence war to promote separatist sentiment in Crimea and to counter what it sees as hostile Ukrainian meddling.

-The fleet has used its own newspaper, Flag of the Motherland, and its own TV production studio which makes programmes for local channels, to wage that war, they say.
+The fleet has used its own newspaper, Flag of the Motherland, and its own TV production studio which makes programs for local channels, to wage that war, they say.

 But local residents in Sevastopol, many of whom are related to current or past Russian servicemen, say they cannot imagine the fleet anywhere else.